MicrosoftDocs/entra-docs/docs/external-id/customers/concept-custom-extensions.md

 ---
 title: Custom extensions in a customer tenant
-description: Learn about custom authentication extensions that let you enrich or customize application tokens with information from external systems.
+description: Learn about custom authentication extensions that let you enrich or customize application tokens with information from external systems and add logic, such as validation, to attribute collection.
 services: active-directory
 author: msmimart
 manager: celestedg